Deborah Cox (album): Critical reception

 AllMusic editor Stephen Thomas Erlewine found that Cox "is a confident and stylish singer, but her self-titled debut is helped considerably by the powerhouse producers work behind the scenes [...]
 The record is filled with immaculately crafted dance-pop and ballads.
 Not all of the songs are up to the production standards, however.
 Like many singers in her genre, Deborah Cox is only as good as her material, and the songs on their debut are uneven [...]
 Nevertheless, the best songs on the album suggests that Cox has the potential to develop into a star."
-Gil L. Robertson IV fom Cash Box magazine called the album a "well-polished mix of pop and R&B styles that should do well on the marketplace.
+Gil L. Robertson IV from Cash Box magazine called the album a "well-polished mix of pop and R&B styles that should do well on the marketplace.
 Everything about this project is first rate, from the glossy but solid musical production to the song selection and Cox's delivery.
 Although she has been hyped as Arista's next Whitney Houston, Cox's vocals lack the powerful dynamics responsible for Houston's massive appeal.
 Radio formats across the board will, for certain, fall for this talented Canadian beauty."
 Jet magazine felt that Cox's "self-titled debut album skillfully presents her powerful talent to the listening audience.
 From the smooth groove of "Sentimental" to the heartfelt emotion of "Sound of My Tears," Cox shows her vocal versatility and range."